siemens-mobile-hacks/siemens-memory-dumper/README.md

 ```

 # USAGE
-> [!NOTE]
-> You can achieve maximum speed using a DCA-540 or DCA-510 data cables.
+> 💡 You can achieve maximum speed using a DCA-540 or DCA-510 data cables.
 Bluetooth is also possible, but has the worst speed.

 ```
 $ siemens-memory-dumper -h